Psychology

 Provides advanced psychology majors the opportunity to apply psychology in supervised field experiences in organizations associated with psychology and psychological issues.
 Application must be made by mid-semester prior to the field experience.
 This class is repeatable for a maximum of 6 credit hours and is graded on a satisfactory/unsatisfactory basis.

-Prerequisites: PSYC 3160 or PSYC 3120, junior level status in Psychology, 3.0 GPA.
+Prerequisites: PSYC 3160 with a C or better, junior level status in Psychology, 3.0 GPA.

 PSYC 4900.
 Senior Capstone Seminar/Psyc.
 3-0-3 Units.